 Burn Site Morels (Morchella tormentosa) are known for growing in massive and prolific amounts for one-two years in areas after fires or burns have occurred.
 They are smaller in size than other morels, but fruit so heavily that they often make considerably more total weight when found.

 EXTRA SPECIAL FREE!
-Autumn Morel (Morchella galilaea) This is the only Morel to fruit in the fall instead of the spring!
+Autumn Morel (Morchella galilaea) This is the only Morel that sometimes produce fruits in the fall and the spring!
 Little is know about the conditions that would work best and produce the most fruits.
 Cultivating the Autumn Morel on hardwood chips and sawdust has worked well, and it grows well in disturbed areas such as landscape plantings.

 Limited Offer Included FREE with every 5 pack Morel Mushroom Spore Outdoor Grow Kit